-Tighter-fitting styles, like skinny jeans, are crafted with a higher percentage of elastane to hug your figure, whereas looser or more structured leg styles rely on a higher cotton content to help them retain their shape.
-How rigid the fabric is depends on how much cotton it contains.
-The higher the cotton count, the more rigid the fabric.
+Tighter-fitting styles, like skinny jeans, are crafted with a higher percentage of elastane to hug your figure, whereas looser or more structured leg styles (think: straight jeans) rely on a higher cotton content to help them retain their shape.
+How rigid the fabric depends on how much cotton it contains - the higher the cotton count, the more rigid your jeans will be.

 How sustainable are Levi jeans?

-According to the United Nations, it can take up to 10,000 litres of water to make a single pair of jeans.
-If fashion consumption weighs heavy on your conscience, then Levi’s has some more sustainable options in their range.
+According to the United Nations, it can take up to 10,000 liters of water to make a single pair of jeans.
+If fashion consumption weighs heavy on your conscience, and you prefer to shop with the best sustainable clothing brands, then Levi’s has some more sustainable options in its range.

-Levi’s is incorporating cottonised hemp in their collection.
-Confusingly, it’s not actually cotton, rather a hemp-based yarn that feels and works just like the real deal.
+Levi’s is incorporating cottonized hemp into its collection.
+Confusingly, it’s not actually cotton, but rather a hemp-based yarn that feels and works just like the real deal.

-All of the water used producing jeans isn’t just from growing the cotton.
+All of the water used to produce jeans isn’t just from growing the cotton.
 To get denim into the soft state we’ve all become accustomed to, it needs to be washed and treated.
-But instead of using water and fabric softener to get their raw denim shop-ready, Levi’s now treats their jeans in a variety of innovative ways, such as tumble drying with bottle caps and golf balls.
+But instead of using water and fabric softener to get its raw denim shop-ready, Levi’s now treats its jeans in a variety of innovative ways, such as tumble drying with bottle caps and golf balls.

-It’s all part of their Water<Less initiative, which saved an eye-watering three billion litres of water between 2011 and 2019.
+It’s all part of its Water<Less initiative, which saved an eye-watering 4.2 billion liters of water since 2011.

 All sustainably produced jeans are marked with an icon on Levi's site to make them easy to identify.